Descartes's theorem: Soddy circles of a triangle

-Careful algebraic manipulation shows that this formula is equivalent to equation (1), Descartes' theorem.
+Careful algebraic manipulation shows that this formula is equivalent to equation (1), Descartes's theorem.

 Here the outer Soddy center lies outside the triangle.

 This analysis covers all cases in which four circles are externally tangent; one is always the inner Soddy circle of the other three.
 The cases in which one of the circles is internally tangent to the other three and forms their outer Soddy circle are similar.
 Again the four centers $P_1, P_2, P_3, P_4$ form four triangles, but (letting $P_4$ be the center of the outer Soddy circle) the triangle sides incident to $P_4$ have lengths that are differences of radii, $r_4 - r_1,$ $r_4 - r_1,$ and $r_4 - r_3,$ rather than sums. $P_4$ may lie inside or outside the triangle formed by the other three centers; when it is inside, this triangle's area equals the sum of the other three triangle areas, as above.
 When it is outside, the quadrilateral formed by the four centers can be subdivided by a diagonal into two triangles, in two different ways, giving an equality between the sum of two triangle areas and the sum of the other two triangle areas.
-In every case, the area equation reduces to Descartes' theorem.
+In every case, the area equation reduces to Descartes's theorem.
 This method does not apply directly to the cases in which one of the circles degenerates to a line, but those can be handled as a limiting case of circles.

 Generalizations

 Arbitrary four-circle configurations

-Descartes' theorem can be expressed as a matrix equation and then generalized to other configurations of four oriented circles by changing the matrix.
+Descartes's theorem can be expressed as a matrix equation and then generalized to other configurations of four oriented circles by changing the matrix.
 Let $\mathbf{k}$ be a column vector of the four circle curvatures and let $\mathbf{Q}$ be a symmetric matrix whose coefficients $q_{i,j}$ represent the relative orientation between the ith and jth oriented circles at their intersection point: